Durphan/Rick-and-morty-Characters/README.md

-This repository is a practice on how to use Material UI and ReactTS, so I can go here if I need to remember something.
+This repository is a practice of how to use Material UI and ReactTS, so I can go here if I need to remember something.

 Technologies (for the moment) :